Role-Based Access Control Predefined Roles¶

 A role is an aggregation of permissions that define the tasks a user can perform.
 Confluent Platform provides predefined roles to help implement granular permissions for specific resources and to simplify access control across the Confluent Platform.
 You can’t create or define new roles, nor can you modify the permissions for predefined roles.
 Users can have multiple roles assigned to them.
 You cannot use a predefined role to override denial-of-access (DENY) that is configured in an ACL.

-There are corresponding resource types for each cluster type.
+has access to Confluent Control Center alerts.
+There are corresponding resource types for each

 ResourceOwner role to the